RHQOnline/gta5-selfdriving-car/README.md

 # Self-Driving Cars: OpenCV and Python Integration
 ## A step in a new direction.
 ---
 Built around the concept of a self-driving car.
 Built in Python and utilizing OpenCV integration, we're aiming to make a fool-proof self-driving car.
+This is also the first step in an up-and-coming pOCV project.

 # About the Project
 ---